eric-silverman/exs_to_decent_sampler/README.md

 - “Zone N: could not resolve sample path”: Ensure samples are present; try `--samples-root` to search more broadly.
 - “No zones resolved; nothing to convert.”: The source format may be unusual or filenames don’t follow the expected pattern.
 Try placing an `.sfz` alongside the `.exs`, or use filename conventions like `Instrument-C3-V95-…`.
 - Loops not crossfading as expected: Use `--xfade-samples` or `--xfade-ms`.
+- “Pillow not installed; skipping gradient background generation.”: This is harmless.
+If you want a background image in the UI, install Pillow using one of the commands above and rerun.

 ## Example